crcx/retroforth/doc/RETRO-Book.md

 ## Rationale

-RETRO is, primarily, a personal system.
+Retro is, primarily, a personal system.
 I'm running code I wrote to solve problems I face.
 On the occasions where I run code sent to me by others, I read it carefully first and then run inside a sandboxed environment if I'm worried about anything in it.